Medically reviewed by:

 Dangers of Meth Abuse

 Meth causes a number of dangerous side effects, many of which can come on quickly.
 For example, stimulant abusers in general are likely to participate in unpredictable and risky behavior, which can lead to accidents and even death.
-Other dangers of meth abuse include
+Other dangers of meth abuse include:

-- Acne, sores, and skin infections due to severe itching
+- Acne, sores, and skin infections due to severe itching and the sensation of bugs under the skin

 - Malnutrition and severe weight loss